simirian/nvim/README.md

 work.)
 Run `git clone https://github.com/simirian/nvim .` in your configuration directory.
 Install the language servers you will be using from you package manager / their downloads page, and ensure they're on `$PATH`.
-Run `nvim` and everything SHOULD work after some installs.
+Run `nvim` and everything SHOULD work after lazy does its magic.

 If you want to use a language server which isn't configured, copy one of the simpler LSP configuration files in `lsp/` (eg. `clangd.lua`) and name it after